JetBrains/kotlin-web-site/docs/topics/null-safety.md

 if (isoTimestamp == null) { // never true, so your check is useless
    // some logic that you wanted to have work but wont }

+// what you should have done
+val isoTimestamp = timestamp?.toString() // returns a String? object which is null. if (isoTimestamp == null) {
+   // now this code block runs
+}
 ```

 This can be helpful in some situations, particularly in logging: